isomerpages/ogp-buildforgood/_get-involved/Be a builder.md

 * **Realise your solutions** - Bring your projects to the next level with mentorship and sponsorship

-* **Push for change** - Present your solutions to government leaders and citizens, and shine a light on issues you're passionate about
+* **Push for change** - Present your solutions to government leaders and industry experts, and shine a light on issues you're passionate about

 *  **Learn and grow** - Upskill yourself through curated engineering, design, and product workshops